 In the early goldbearing civilizations of South America and Europe, only rulers and religious leaders were allowed to wear gold.
 The Ancient Egyptians believed that gold came from the sun god Ra, and only kings could possess it.

 We see the same status differentiation emerge in modern times.
 Early cars all looked the same and every color was black.
 If you had one, you were well off, and that was enough.
 Then Packard came along and invented the luxury automobile, a way to distinguish the truly wealthy from the merely rich.
-Now Tesla takes it to a whole ‘nother level: It’s no longer enough to simply signal wealth; we must also signal virtue.
+Now Tesla takes it to a whole ‘nother level: It’s no longer enough to signal wealth; we must also signal virtue.

 Eventually, society evolves to the point where a well-marked social ladder becomes less important than distinguishing the settlement within a larger group of city-states.
 This is when people start building big compensatory monuments like temples and pyramids and walls.